pabrams/jsrogue/README.md

 ## Compile and Run

-To compile and run, you must have node installed.
+You must have node installed.

+1. Clone the repository to local folder and open a command prompt
 1. `npm install`
 1. `npm run build`
 1. Double-click index.html and the game should open in your default browser.